casualcomputer/local_llm/readme.md

-# A Tutorial on deploying a local LLM
+# A Tutorial on deploying a local LLM: A FastAPI server to expose a local LLM to the public internet

 We will demonstrate 1) setting up a local LLM, and 2) configuring a FastAPI server to expose a local LLM to the public internet for inference using port forwarding.